National Childcare Scheme (NCS)

 Pobal was officially appointed as scheme administrator for the new National Childcare Scheme (NCS), under section 3 of the Childcare Support Act 2018, in April 2019.
 Pobal will be responsible for managing the NCS Parent Support Centre, processing applications, making payments, maintaining and supporting the ICT system, as well as facilitating reviews and independent appeals.

-The National Childcare Scheme – Parent Support Centre is currently open Monday to Friday from 9:00am – 5:00pm and from 8am to 6pm from Wednesday 20th November.
+The National Childcare Scheme – Parent Support Centre is currently open Monday to Saturday from 8:00am – 6:00pm.
 Parents can contact the centre by calling (01) 906 8530

 Speaking about the opening of the National Childcare Scheme – Parent Support Centre, Jerry Murphy, Pobal, Acting CEO said: